UpSumTech/spotter/README.md

 ## Spotter

-A gem that allows you to add observers to your classes easily.
+Allows you to easily add observers to your objects.
+You can define several observers for a single class and add specific observers for specific methods.

 ## Build status